Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Historical Significance

-Ruwanwelisaya, also known as the Mahathupa or the Great Stupa, is one of the Solosmasthana, the 16 sacred sites in Sri Lanka.
-It was constructed to enshrine the relics of Lord Buddha and is considered one of the most important Buddhist shrines in the world.
-The stupa is not only a place of worship but also a symbol of the unification of Sri Lanka under King Dutugemunu’s reign, after defeating the South Indian invader, King Elara.
+One of the Solosmasthana, the 16 sacred sites in Sri Lanka, is the Ruwanwelisaya, or Mahathupa (the Great Stupa).
+An important Buddhist shrine in the world, it was constructed to enshrine the relics of Lord Buddha.
+But stupa is not only a place of worship but a symbol of unification of Sri Lanka under King Dutugemunu who defeated South Indian invader, King Elara.

 Architectural Marvel